Cropped Photo Collage Technique

 Notice that the top and the right edges have been cropped off?
 The cropping tool is easy to use: just slide the handles in the middle (not the corners) to the place you wish to be the new edges of the picture.

 In this case we have created a "ticket" or an invitation.
-The graphic can be used as a flier, part of a poster, or in a slide (which is shown above in the example for this chart of the month).
+The graphic can be used as a flier, part of a poster, or in a slide (which is shown above in the example for this Power Chart).

 If you want to import the collage into a shape other than a square or rectangle, use the steps above to create the the collage/picture.
 Create the shape.
 Lay the photos out in a pleasing manner.
 Select all of the photographs, but not the shape, and save as picture.
 Drag picture of the collage into your presentation.
 Crop the photograph so that it is the same height and width as the shape into which you wish to import the picture (just like above).
 Click here for the remaining instructions.